isaackoi/Top-100-UFO-Cases/_pages/ufo-top-100.md

 - Case 99 - [Tully “saucer nest” incident (1966)]({{ '/tully-saucer-nest-incident-1966/' | relative_url }})
 - Case 100 - [Loch Raven Dam incident (1958)]({{ '/loch-raven-dam-incident-1958/' | relative_url }})

+Clearly this method of compiling a list of the “top” cases is biased in favour of older cases.
+The older the case, the more books have been published since that case.
+Thus, an incident in 1947 discussed in 20% of UFO books published since that date will rank higher than an incident in, say, 1999 which has been discussed in 100% of the relevant sample of UFO books published since that date.
+Also, since my sample of UFO/SETI books is limited to those in English, there is a strong bias in favour of books by authors from the USA and the United Kingdom (who, in turn, appear to have a strong bias in favour of writing about cases from the USA and the United Kingdom).

+Now (in 2025) I have used Artificial Intelligence software to produce summaries of the information available about each of these 100 cases and to illustrate relevant pages.
+(I have, so far, resisted the temptation to edit these pages as this website is just a first experiment with using a self-improving AI system).

 It should be noted that I am not suggesting that UFO books are in fact written solely with the objective of presenting the best available evidence.